Small business owners often find themselves taking on every task in their company.

-The future success of your business relies on the talent of the people you hire and their ability to grow.
+Your business’s future success relies on the talent of the people you hire and their ability to grow.

-Your employees cannot grow if they are not given the opportunity to take on a wider range of tasks and more responsibility.
+Your employees cannot grow if they are not allowed to take on a wider range of tasks and more responsibility.

 If your employees can’t grow, neither can your business.